 - 1. Invite participants to ask questions and comment on the presentation. - 2.
 Facilitate a discussion using the questions provided as a guide.

-Briefing for Activity 8
+Debriefing for Activity 8

-This aim of the briefing is to help participants prepare for the presentation on "The Rights of Indigenous Peoples."
+This aim of the briefing is to help participants reflect on the presentation on "The Rights of Indigenous Peoples."
+Invite participants to ask questions and comment on the presentation.